php-fig/per-attributes/Template.md

 class Template
 {
     /**
-     * You MUST describe parameters to your Attribute extensively!
-You SHOULD use
-     * the well-known Annotations for that.
+     * Describe your methods extensively.
      *
-     * Also, you SHOULD describe what the different functions do.
+     * You also MUST describe parameters to your Attribute extensively!
+You
+     * SHOULD use the DocBlock-format as described in PSR-5 for that.
      *
      * @param string $name
-     *     The name of this template
+     *     The name of this template.
+     *
+     *     Parameter descriptions can span multiple lines.
+Make sure to
+     *     separate the subject from the text by a blank line.
      * @param boolean $expose
      *     Whether to expose this as an example or not.
      * @param int[] $luckyNumbers
-     *     The lucky numbers of this week
+     *     The lucky numbers of this week.
      */
     public function __construct(
         public readonly string $name,